-Every Tuesday, Mongabay will bring you a new episode of Candid Animal Cam, our new show featuring animals caught on camera traps around the world and hosted by Romi Castagnino, our writer and conservation scientist.
+- Every Tuesday, Mongabay brings you a new episode of Candid Animal Cam, our new show featuring animals caught on camera traps around the world and hosted by Romi Castagnino, our writer and conservation scientist.

 Camera traps bring you closer to the secretive natural world and are an important conservation tool to study wildlife.
 This week we’re meeting an animal that is part of the raccoon family: the South American coati.